"In Scotland, panic buying of petrol is rampant, with Scots putting in as much as five pounds at the pump."

 BRIAN BLESSED, Have I Got News for You. note For transatlantic reference, £5 is around $8, next to nothing in terms of US petrol buying and next to the square root of bugger all in more expensive Britain.

 Along with being brave and violent, Scottish people are also often stereotyped as being thrifty, if not outright stingy, with their money and belongings.
 Within Scotland itself, people from Aberdeen may be stereotyped as being especially thrifty.
 Probably Truth in Television, since Scotland has always been a poor area compared to England, not to mention being considerably less fertile than the south.
-Thriftiness is a necessity under such circumstances.
-This would be perhaps supported by the fact that among Englishmen people from Yorkshire have a stereotypical reputation for thrifty.
+Thrift is a necessity under such circumstances.
+This would be perhaps supported by the fact that among Englishmen people from Yorkshire have a stereotypical reputation for thrift.
 On the other hand, Ireland has in large periods of its history been considered even poorer but the Irish are stereotyped as impulsively generous.

 Scrooge McDuck hails from Scotland, probably because of his love of money.